ringerc/carvel/site/content/kapp/docs/develop/faq.md

 Some fields on a resource are immutable. kapp provides a `kapp.k14s.io/update-strategy` annotation that controls how kapp will update resource.
 One of the strategies is `fallback-on-replace` which will have kapp recreate an object (delete, wait, then create) if initial update results in `Invalid` error.
 See [Controlling apply via resource annotations](apply.md#controlling-apply-via-resource-annotations) for details.

+The CLI flag `--apply-default-update-strategy=fallback-on-replace` can be used to instruct `kapp` to default to this behavior for all resources.
+Consider specifically annotating specific resources you wish to protect from deletion if you use this.

 ---
 ## `Job.batch is invalid: ... spec.selector: Required value` error